HVAC Ventilation for Virus Control and Prevention

 HVAC systems are designed to maintain indoor air quality (IAQ) and prevent the spread of disease.
 Not only does poor ventilation fail to prevent disease it can actively spread infectious agents through airborne means.
 Unfavorable indoor environmental conditions can also worsen patients’ symptoms or ailments.
 To achieve airflow standards, HVAC equipment must meet high ventilation rates and filtration requirements.

-Allana Buick & Bers (ABBAE) is open to support essential business – like hospitals and assisted living facilities – and is here to help.
-ABBAE’s team of mechanical engineers and building experts have developed a diagnostic and corrective program designed to improve indoor air quality
+Allana Buick & Bers (ABB) is open to support essential business – like hospitals and assisted living facilities – and is here to help.
+ABB’s team of mechanical engineers and building experts have developed a diagnostic and corrective program designed to improve indoor air quality

 Ventilation Codes and Design Guidelines